Uncle Tom Cobley: The historical Tom Cobley

 Whether Tom Cobley, or the other characters from the song, ever existed is uncertain.
 Local historians have attempted to trace them in and around Dartmoor (for if they did ride to the fair at Widecombe, they may have travelled some distance).

-There is some suggestion that his relatives have been traced to a family which had moved to Plymouth in the early 1900s, but that no longer hold the name Cobley.
+There is some suggestion that his relatives have been traced to a family which had moved to Plymouth in the early 1900s, but that no longer holds the name Cobley.

 The strongest claim is held by the village of Spreyton, to the north of the moor, whose churchyard does indeed contain the grave of a Tom Cobley, buried 11 January 1844.
 However this is said to be the grave of the nephew of the "real" Tom Cobley, who died in 1794 and whose grave is unmarked.
 Cobley disapproved of his nephew and kept him out of his will (signed at Pascoe house, Colebrooke).
 The house at Butsford Barton, Colebrooke, was supposed to have been the home of Uncle Tom Cobley.

 The original "Uncle Tom Cobley lived in a house near Yeoford Junction, in the Parish of Spreyton.
 His will was signed on January 20, 1787, and was proved on March 14, 1794.
 He was a genial old bachelor.
 Mr Samuel Peach, his oldest relation living, tells me,"My great-uncle, who succeeded him, with whom I lived for some years, died in 1843, over eighty years of age; he married, but left no children."

 Old ‘Uncle Tom’ was said to have been an amorous bachelor and when he was young had bright red hair.
 This characteristic seems to have been to his advantage, for when paternity orders came in thick and fast, he refused to maintain any babies that did not have red hair like himself.

 The village has made the most of its link with the folk song.
 It now has a "Tom Cobley Cottage" and a "Tom Cobley Tavern".
 There also appears to have been a Bill Brewer who lived in nearby Sticklepath, and a Pearse family who ran a local mill; in Sticklepath there is the grave of a Tom Pearse who died in 1875.
 However, there remains some doubt as to whether this was the same Tom Pearse who features in the song since the earliest recorded Widecombe Fair was held in 1850.

 Early in the 20th century, the novelist Beatrice Chase presented an "Uncle Tom" smock to the organisers of the fair, and now a local resident dressed as Uncle Tom appears at the festivities every year, complete with a grey mare.

 His portrait shows him as a young boy.